 Step 3: Analysing Flow – Tools & Techniques

-- Access a range of tools and techniques to analyse the flow and inform your new service/process
+- Access a range of tools and techniques to analyse the flow and inform your new process

-- Structuring the concepts, methods and tool into a manageable project plan
+- Structuring the concepts, methods and tools into a manageable project plan

 Step 4: Redesign Flow – Critique & Cost